xyproto/simpleform/README.md

 SimpleForm is a language for constructing HTML forms out of very little text.

-Here is an example login form:
+Here is an example of a form definition:

 ```ruby